MichaelZhao21/bireader/README.md

 First, run `yarn install` to install the dependencies.

 To test on Chrome, run `yarn dev:chromium`; to test on Firefox, run `yarn dev:ff`.
 To build for the extension store, run `yarn package:chromium` or `yarn package:ff`.

+## Using the Extension

+Click on the browser action button to turn BiReader on.
+When the extension is active, you may click on the extension for more settings and a button to turn off the extension.

 ## Future Plans